• Skip to main content

 If you'd like to use corn syrup instead of brown rice syrup, the caramel will need to be cooked to 246F instead of 244F.
 Brown rice syrup contains more solids ("stuff") and less water than corn syrup, so an increase in temperature is needed to finish driving off the water.

-Equipment for caramel for apples
+Equipment for homemade caramel for apples

 • thick bottomed, heavy duty pot